blindsidenetworks/scalelite/README.md

 * `RESPONSE_TIMEOUT`: The timeout to wait for a response after sending a request to the BigBlueButton server in the load balancer and poller in seconds.
 Default is 10 seconds.
 Floating point numbers can be used for timeouts less than 1 second.
 * `LOAD_MIN_USER_COUNT`: Minimum user count of a meeting, used for calculating server load.
 Defaults to 15.
 * `LOAD_JOIN_BUFFER_TIME`: The time(in minutes) until the `LOAD_MIN_USER_COUNT` will be used for calculating server load.
 Defaults to 15.
+* `LOAD_WEIGHT_MEETINGS`: The weight the number of meetings will have in calculating server load
+* `LOAD_WEIGHT_USERS`: The weight the number of users will have in calculating server load
+* `LOAD_WEIGHT_AUDIO`: The weight the number of audio-streams will have in calculating server load.
+Alternatively explicitly specify weight for rx and tx, see below.
+* `LOAD_WEIGHT_VIDEO`: The weight the number of video-streams will have in calculating server load.
+Alternatively explicitly specify weight for rx and tx, see below.
+* `LOAD_WEIGHT_AUDIO_RX`: The weight the number of received audio-streams will have in calculating server load.
+For more fine-grained control.
+* `LOAD_WEIGHT_AUDIO_TX`: The weight the number of sent audio-streams will have in calculating server load.
+For more fine-grained control.
+* `LOAD_WEIGHT_VIDEO_RX`: The weight the number of received video-streams will have in calculating server load.
+For more fine-grained control.
+* `LOAD_WEIGHT_VIDEO_TX`: The weight the number of sent video-streams will have in calculating server load.
+For more fine-grained control.
 * `SERVER_ID_IS_HOSTNAME`: If set to "true", then instead of generating random UUIDs as the server ID when adding a server Scalelite will use the hostname of the server as the id.
 Server hostnames will be checked for uniqueness.
 Defaults to "false".
 * `CREATE_EXCLUDE_PARAMS`: List of BBB server attributes that should not be modified by create API call.
 Should be in the format 'CREATE_EXCLUDE_PARAMS=param1,param2,param3'.
 * `JOIN_EXCLUDE_PARAMS`: List of BBB server attributes that should not be modified by join API call.
 Should be in the format 'JOIN_EXCLUDE_PARAMS=param1,param2,param3'.